bryanscarolina/reddit/README.md

 **Why?**

 I tried uploading an image to Reddit.
-I couldn’t figure out what I was doing wrong with Imgur, So… here we are.
+I couldn’t figure out what I was doing wrong with Imgur.
+So… here we are.

 ¯\\\_(ツ)\_/¯